davidgoy/reflect/README.md

 This may be obvious to some, but for the sake of those who are unfamiliar with using a decoupled system, content creation and publishing is done on the back-end app.
 In this case, this is your WordPress site.

-After you have set up both your Reflect site and WordPress site, you can now use WordPress' Gutenberg or classic editors as per normal to create and publish content.
+After you have set up both your Reflect site and WordPress site, you can now use WordPress' *Gutenberg* or *Classic* editors as per normal to create and publish content.

 Your Reflect site will automatically mirror the content of any published pages or posts.